< Go to Camping Chairs

 Fortunately, setting up this chair and deploying all of its features isn't too challenging.
 The chair itself is assembled the same way most of the other traditional models are set up.
 Setting up the umbrella requires pressing two buttons to orient the umbrella's base in the correct position, and then deployment of the umbrella.
 This process isn't complicated, but it is awkward since the umbrella likes to get snagged on the arm rest during the process.
 The detachable footrest can be lowered by unclipping the chair's buckles at the seat of the chair or completely detached by unscrewing the base of the footrest at the chair leg juncture.

 The additional features of the Sport-Brella Recliner are so exhaustive that they are worth mentioning again.
-It can recline into three positions, has an insulated cooler than can hold three 12 oz cans, has one cup holder, an attached bottle opener and two small storage pockets.
-It also has an umbrella which can attach to either side of the chair, a footrest, and adjustable armrests which don't actually work.
+It can recline into three positions, has an insulated cooler than can hold three 12 oz cans, has one cup holder, an attached bottle opener, and two small storage pockets.
+It also has an umbrella which can attach to either side of the chair, a footrest, and adjustable armrests which don't work.
 Our honest evaluation is that we would rather trade half of these bells and whistles for fewer features that worked better.
-A great example of this is our Editors' Choice winner, the ALPS Mountaineering King Kong, which has all of the necessities that you want in a camping chair and nothing else, plus it is extremely durable and reliable.
+An excellent example of this is our Editors' Choice winner, the ALPS Mountaineering King Kong, which has all of the necessities that you want in a camping chair and nothing else, plus it is extremely durable and reliable.

 Considering there were serious quality issues with the seat materials and the footrest buckle, we find it hard to recommend this chair for much.
 However, on the off-chance that these failures were due to some quality control issues, this chair would be good for serious lounging activities like going to the beach, tailgating, or camping.

 If all of the features on the Sport-Brella Recliner worked, $60 would seem like a pretty good deal.
-But they don't, and the chair isn't very comfortable, so we don't think it is a very good value.
+But they don't, and the chair isn't very comfortable, so we don't think it is a good value.
 If you like the idea of a slouchy seat, we recommend the Coleman Quad, which costs about half as much ($35).

 Sorry Sport-Brella, but you're just not durable or comfortable enough to pass our tests.
 Take our tester's advice and don't fall for all of the fancy features of this chair.
 We have discovered many more reliable and impressive models that are better candidates for your dollars and your recreation needs.